How to Make a Luscious Beldi-Type Bath Soap

 Why should KOH soaps seem to perform better than NaOH soaps?

-According to one chemist I spoke with about this, the main difference between KOH soaps and NaOH soaps is that KOH soaps have greater solubility.
+The main difference between KOH soaps and NaOH soaps is that KOH soaps have greater solubility.
 But even this relatively minor change in a soap changes how fats feel on the skin and how they interact.
 KOH soaps may have less of an ability to form micelles, resulting in a less harsh soap.
-Also, because the potassium soap molecule is slightly smaller than the sodium soap molecule, a potassium salt may have the ability to penetrate better.
-Or it may be that the milder and gentler nature of KOH soaps is entirely due to its greater solubility in water.
+Or it may be that the milder and gentler nature of KOH soaps is entirely due to their greater solubility in water.
 KOH soaps are less irritating to the skin than NaOH soaps.

 These soap qualities are a definite plus for those with sensitive and delicate skin!